StarpTech/nextjs-rkoa-505/README.md

 Running WunderGraph will automatically introspect the data-source and generate an API for you.
 You can add more Operations (e.g. Queridascasces or Mutations) by adding more "\*.graphql" files to the directory `./wundergraph/operations`.
 Each file becomes an Operation.
-The Operation name is not relevant, the file name is.
+The Operatiodewdewn name is not relevant, the file name is.

 ## Learn More